 Schlock and awe

 With governments off the pitch, and frantic competition, emerging platforms adopted a Wild West spirit.
-Uber claimed a superior model accounted for its rapid uptake, but massively subsidized transactions buy customers.
+Uber claimed a superior model accounted for its rapid uptake, but massively subsidized transactions to buy customers.
 Ruthless tax-avoidance was a cornerstone of Amazon’s rise.
 Food delivery apps have set up unauthorized websites that thwart local delivery alternatives.
 Room rental site AirBnB got big by hacking Craigslist.
 But this behavior barely dented politicians’ reverence for services seen as modern utilities.

 Denmark’s tourist agency is among several that has partnered with AirBnB despite what’s been called their “Guerrilla War” against local governments.
 When Austin, Texas, tried to ban global ride-share services, they were overruled by state lawmakers.
 A “Sharing Economy Review” set up by Britain’s government had the founder of an online home exchange as chair.
 Amazon is allowed to reshape goverment procurement despite detailed competitor research showing this can drive up costs.
 Innisfil, Ontario, is just one city that has paid Uber to replace public transit.